| Don’t chuck your dried rosemary sprig. |

 Rub the chops all over with the rosemary salt.
 If you have time, let the chops sit for 20-30 minutes at room temp to absorb the flavor of the rub.

-EDIT 3/18/11: You will not need to use all the rub for two pork chops.
+You will not need to use all the rub for two pork chops.
 There will be leftover rub, which you can store in a relatively airtight container for months!
 You just lightly but evenly coat the chops to taste as shown below.
-Thanks to Sinfonian for pointing out how this might be unclear.

 Heat a cast iron skillet over high heat.
 Add a dollop of your fat of choice.
 I used lard here, but you can substitute a good high-heat oil.